 To upgrade account by getting membership (jobseeker)

-To take the resume and contact information of jobseeker
+To take the resume and contact information of jobseekers who apply for a job.
+To gain access to all information including contact details for job seekers who have applied for a job (this means anybody who has applied or may apply in future).
+It opens the job role for the employer to look at everyone who has applied.
+The employer must pay an amount of money (must be configurable).

+If a job seeker finds someone that they like the look of.

 When the employer sees the profile from the “find resume functionality” or the “applied resumes” to his job post then , he can see the profile of the applicant or the job seeker, but not all information ,contact details and view and download resume of the jobseeker can only be done when the employer pays USD 100 for it.
+The amount must be configurable.

 To upgrade account by getting membership (jobseeker)

-When upgraded to a membership account, the jobseeker will have advantage of showing his resumes on top in the find resume list page; the membership plan will be on days or monthly basis.
+When upgraded to a membership account, the jobseeker will have advantage of showing his resumes on top in the find resume list page; the membership plan will be on monthly basis.

 To upgrade account by getting membership (employer)

-When upgraded to a membership account, the employer will have advantage of showing his post job on top in the find jobs list page, the membership plan will be on days or monthly basis.
+When upgraded to a membership account, the employer will have advantage of showing his post job on top in the find jobs list page, the membership plan will be on monthly basis.

-Note: please define a membership plan for both employer and jobseeker on days or monthly basis.
+Note: please define a membership plan for both employer and jobseeker monthly basis.

+Monthly only will be fine.

 Detail page of JOB or Vacancy

 This is the page which shows the details of the job or vacancy that has been posted by employer,